What’s the course about?

 The course meets Wednesday evenings from 5-9 pm on the University of South Wales Treforest campus.
 The 2019 course begins 16 January and ends 27 March (there is no session during half term w/c 25 February).

 Who are the instructors for the course?

-The course is taught by Emily Groves and Victoria Markham, who are Board Certified Behaviour Analysts and part of the USW Behaviour Analysis Clinical Team.
+The course is taught by Emily Groves and Rachel Rees, who are Board Certified Behaviour Analysts and part of the USW Behaviour Analysis Clinical Team.
 They have a wealth of experience working with individuals with a range of challenging behaviours across school, home and clinic settings.

 May I obtain the Registered Behaviour Technician (RBT) credential by attending this course?